 - Tufts University WiT Conference for women and non-binary individuals in technology

-- Workshops and scholarship support at the Society of Women Engineers (SWE) events across college campuses
+- Workshops and scholarship support at the Society of Women Engineers (SWE) events across college campuses and for the Association for Women in Computing (AWC)

 - Olga Taussky-Todd tribute lectures at ICIAM for top women mathematicians worldwide